 Now it’s time to take action.

-Take a look at your last 10 Tweets and categorize each of them as expression-based or engagement-based.
+Take a look at your last 10 social media posts and categorize each one as either expression-based or engagement-based.

 - Use an image or GIF to break through the void and grab someone’s attention.